kbrsh/moon/src/docs/components.md

 When you have a component that needs to distribute content passed to it, it can get messy when attempting to achieve it with props.
 Instead, you can provide a component with HTML, and the component can distribute it accordingly.

 To do this, Moon has _slots_.
-A can have the `slot` element anywhere with an optional `name` attribute.
+A component template can have the `slot` element anywhere with an optional `name` attribute.
 When a new component instance is created, the content inside of it is distributed.
 Any elements without a `slot` attribute will be put into the default slot, and any elements with the `slot` attribute will be put inside their respective slot.

 ```html
 <div id="app10">